wonder32/Webpack-Puddinq/README.md

 * development mode (npm run dev)
   With the 'npm run dev' command a watch listener will stay active to update your styles and javascript as they are edited in development.
 You will have to reload your page to see the changes.
-* production mode: (npm run build)
+* production mode: (npm run prod)
-  With 'npm run build' your files will be compiled once in minified versions, so they are optimized for your production environment.
+  With 'npm run prod' your files will be compiled once in minified versions, so they are optimized for your production environment.

 ### webpack.config.js